Towards Comprehensive Interactive Change Understanding in Remote Sensing: A Large-scale Dataset and Dual-granularity Enhanced VLM: Introduction

 \IEEEPARstart{I}{n} recent years, remote sensing change understanding (RSCU) techniques have emerged as powerful tools for monitoring land cover dynamics~\cite{land_cover}, urban expansion~\cite{urban_expansion}, environmental degradation~\cite{env_detect}, and disaster management~\cite{disasters}.
 A key focus of these techniques has been change detection, which aims to identify differences between bi-temporal (captured at two different time points) remote sensing images.

-Despite significant progress in remote sensing change detection in recent years, especially in pixel-level and region-level analysis~\cite{change_survey,change_survey1,change_survey2}, most models still focus primarily on identifying the location and extent of changes.
-Conventional change detection results are often represented as binary change maps or masks.
-However, they generally lack the ability to provide contextual or semantic descriptions of the detected changes~\cite{change_agent,change_chat}.
-Moreover, these methods typically lack support for interactive exploration, making it difficult for users to query or interpret the changes in a flexible, task-driven manner.
-Consequently, there is a growing need to move beyond simple change detection towards comprehensive change understanding and captioning.
-Leveraging natural language to describe changes can enable human-interpretable and more intelligent remote sensing analysis.
+Despite significant progress in remote sensing change detection in recent years, particularly in pixel-level and region-level analysis using widely adopted deep learning architectures such as Siamese networks, encoder-decoder frameworks, and semantic segmentation models~\cite{change_survey,change_survey1,change_survey2}, existing methods remain primarily focused on identifying the spatial location and extent of changes.
+However, they are generally unable to generate contextual or semantic descriptions of the detected changes effectively~\cite{change_agent,change_chat}.
+Moreover, these approaches generally provide limited support for interactive exploration, making it difficult for users to query or interpret changes in a flexible, task-driven manner.
+Consequently, there is a growing need to move beyond localization-oriented change detection toward comprehensive change understanding and natural language captioning.
+Describing changes through natural language can facilitate human-understandable interpretation and enable higher-level reasoning in remote sensing analysis.

 With the rapid developments of VLMs, these models have demonstrated exceptional capabilities in joint vision-language understanding and reasoning.
 They have been widely applied in various tasks involving natural images, such as image captioning and visual question answering (VQA)~\cite{mllm_survey,mllm_survey_1}.
 Due to their ability to align visual information with natural language representations effectively, VLMs are emerging as promising tools for addressing semantic understanding challenges in remote sensing images.
 Recent studies have begun to explore the use of VLMs for change captioning in remote sensing, generating natural language descriptions of differences between image pairs.
 However, most efforts remain limited to static caption generation and have not fully leveraged the interactive and multi-task reasoning capabilities of VLMs~\cite{Semantic-CC}.
 Such as change counting, spatial localization, and comprehensive captioning remain insufficiently addressed.
 Therefore, a more unified and comprehensive approach is required, one that moves beyond simple captioning and supports interactive, question driven understanding of changes in the remote sensing images.